-Our 10 tips to Prepare for a Mortgage
+10 expert tips for getting a mortgage

 2. Check your credit score

-3. If needed, boost your credit score
+3. Boost your credit score

 4. Manage your payments and spending